Do you have a child with the need for speed?

 Made with non-toxic plastic and equipped with an adjustable seat belt, it also offers suspension.
 Your child will love the LED lights, audio system, and larger body style.

-I like the longevity of this ride-on car has.
-It’s safe for a young child, but has the power and features an older child will still want.
-The 12V battery offers an hour of driving time and requires 8–12 hours of charging time.
+I like the longevity this ride-on car has.
+It’s safe for a young child, but it has the power and features an older child still wants.
+The 12V battery offers an hour of driving time and requires 4-6 hours of charging time.

 - Spacious seats.